 I would suggest the Primo Strand 2’s will suit you well if you commonly ride street flatland and possibly park as well.
 I say this as the steep dropout angle makes

 them perfect for nose tricks and stalls while also making the bars spin a lot faster and easier.
+I think these are the besst bmx forks for street.

 Volume Genesis Bike Fork